Tring Reservoirs Season Permit Fishery Rules 2020

 - Day tickets for non-season ticket holders are available on the bank from the bailiff or on the website.

 - Guest Tickets are available to night season permit holders only, at a cost of £20 per 24 hour period.
-These must be purchased at least 7 days in advance from the head bailiff using TEXT only 07856 241119 or email@example.com and is restricted to a maximum of one per member per night.
+THESE MUST BE PURCHASED AT LEAST 7 DAYS IN ADVANCE FROM JOE BELTON USING TEXT ONLY 07861 917770 or firstname.lastname@example.org and is restricted to a maximum of one per member per night.
 Details of the guest name and the sponsoring members card number must be supplied.
 The maximum number of guest tickets per member per year (1st May-31st March) is 3 (three).
 No guest permits will be issued for the first month (April) of the season and official Bank Holiday periods.
 The guest’s behaviour is the total responsibility of the member and is expected to fish the same or next peg to the member.

 - The maximum stay at any peg will be 72 hours, with no return for 24 hours, and no swim rotation.